Florida wind mitigation breakdown

 1. Building code

 What year was your home built?
 Homes built prior to 2001 were not held to the same building standards as those circa 2002 to the present.
 If your home is older, you might need to do some upgrades to strengthen your home against hurricane winds.
-Doing so could help you lower your homeowners insurance costs.
-Miami-Dade and Broward counties have their own set of guidelines because they are closest to the eye of the storm.
+Doing so could help you lower your homeowners' insurance costs

 2. Roof covering

-The material your roof is made of helps determine how resilient it is to wind and water damage.
+The roof covering is what you see on the outside, and the material it’s made of helps determine how resilient it is to wind and water damage.
 The most common materials for roofs are often asphalt/fiberglass shingle, concrete/clay tile, and metal.
 Insurance companies will consider what your roof is made out of and how old those materials are to determine what wind mitigation discounts your home is eligible for.
 Newer materials are typically built to stronger building code equivalent standards.

 3. Roof-deck attachment

-This measures on a scale of 1 (weakest) to 3 (strongest) how well your roof is attached to the rafters of the frame on your home.
-To qualify for wind mitigation credits, it’s essential to have a roof that has the proper amount of nails with the proper length and design to withstand the most wind.
-All homes built 2002 to present fall into Category C, which is the best option.
+On the inspection form, roof-deck attachment is measured on a scale of 1 (weakest) to 3 (strongest).
+Qualifying for wind mitigation credits requires having a roof that has the proper amount of nails with the proper length and design to withstand the most wind.
+All homes built from 2002 to the present fall into Category C, which is the best option.

-For the overachievers out there, that means plywood/OSB roof sheathing with a minimum thickness of 7/16 inch attached to the roof truss/rafter.
+For the overachievers out there, that means plywood/OSB roof sheathing with a minimum thickness of 7/16 inches attached to the roof truss/rafter.

 4. Roof-to-wall attachment